dotnet/designs/accepted/2020/or-later-defines/or-later-defines.md

 Please note that order is important here.
 You first handle all the legacy TFMs and then you handle the new behavior.
-To avoid breaking that code once you add target .NET 6, you use the versionless TFM for .NET 5 and greater platforms (`NET`).
+To avoid breaking that code once you add target .NET 6, you use the versionless TFM for .NET 5 and later platforms (`NET`).
 However, the code still needs to be revised when you add lower versions of existing TFMs.